Ruddington railway station

 Ruddington is a disused railway station on the Great Central Main Line south of Nottingham.
 The line had branches that ran to the now decommissioned Ruddington Depot.

 It was originally a standard GCR country island type station, like those surviving at Quorn and Woodhouse and Rothley, accessed from a road overbridge.
 The station buildings have been demolished though the island platform still survives.
-Just south of the station is where the northern end of the northern preserved section of the GCRH starts.
+Just south of the station is where the northern end of the Great Central Railway (Nottingham) starts.
 The station opened 15 March 1899 and closed to passengers on 4 March 1963, though passenger trains continued to pass through until closure of the line on 3 May 1969.
 Goods trains continued until the 1980s.